ssilverman/QNEthernet/README.md

    1. `LWIP_HOOK_VLAN_CHECK`, (see `LWIP_HOOK_VLAN_CHECK`)
    2. `ETHARP_VLAN_CHECK_FN`, (see `ETHARP_SUPPORT_VLAN`)
    3. `ETHARP_VLAN_CHECK`. (see `ETHARP_SUPPORT_VLAN`)

+## Application layered TCP: TLS, etc.

+lwIP provides a way to decorate the TCP layer.
+It's called "Application Layered TCP."
+It enables an application to add things like TLS without changing the source code.

+Here are the steps to add TLS:
+1. Set `LWIP_ALTCP` and `LWIP_ALTCP_TLS` to `1` in `lwipopts.h`,
+2. Implement a function somewhere in your code having this name and signature:
+   `std::function<altcp_allocator_t *(const ip_addr_t *ipaddr, uint16_t port)> qnethernet_allocatorf`
+   (you'll likely need to include `<lwip/altcp.h>`), and
+3. Implement all the functions declared in _src/lwip/altcp_tls.h_.

+See _src/lwip/altcp.c_ for more information.

+### About the allocator function

+The function from step 2 returns the allocator needed by altcp.
+It is not required to use the `ipaddr` and `port` parameters; they are there in case the information is needed.
+They indicate what the calling code is trying to do:

+1. If `ipaddr` is NULL then the application is trying to listen.
+2. If `ipaddr` is not NULL then the application is trying to connect.

 ## On connections that hang around after cable disconnect